Skip to content

 keyring = /etc/ceph/ceph.client.libvirt.keyring

-As we have logged in as root or working in root user context, ensure the ownership is set to ceph user
+As we have logged in as root or working in root user context, ensure the ownership is set to the ceph user

 chown -R ceph:ceph /etc/ceph